jm251/api-docs/README.md

 # API Creation Guide

-This guide outlines the steps to create and use the API for order creation on the ShypBuddy platform.
+Swagger URL: visit the link https://editor-next.swagger.io/ just copy and paste the openapi.yaml for interactive view This guide outlines the steps to create and use the API for order creation on the ShypBuddy platform.

 ## Workflow Graph